bythepowerof/bythepowerof.github.io/README.md

 ## Dockerhub

-Not necessarily up to date [https://hub.docker.com/orgs/bythepowerof/repositories]
+Not necessarily up to date [dockerhub bythepowerof](https://hub.docker.com/orgs/bythepowerof/repositories)

 ## To do